 The lobby area just begs to be lounged in.
 Comfy chairs, a bar and restaurant, and glass doors and windows looking out onto the sprawling Avenida...what more could you need?

->

-> But our trip up a few floors to our rooms revealed even more.
+But our trip up a few floors to our rooms revealed even more.
 If you read my last "Where She Stayed" blog entry about The Hoxton in Amsterdam, you know I'm a sucker for curated design elements.
-Step off the elevator, and you're greeted by moody lighting, more comfy seating, and mirrors galore.
+Step off the elevator and you're greeted by mood lighting, more comfy seating, and mirrors galore.

->

-> And every corner of even the entry-level rooms is painstakingly decorated.
+And every corner of even the entry-level rooms is painstakingly decorated.
 Check out the antique trunks that hold your slippers and bathroom amenities, or even the gorgeous glass bottle of water waiting for you in the bedroom.

 And...yet again...ANOTHER comfy chair, footrest and all.